1carew1/simple-route-mongo/README.md

 testUserPreferences.js tests all the functionality associated with UserPreferences including obtaining model via user_id and adding + retriving locations associated with a UserPreference.

 Note there are 3 models, Direction, UserPreference and UserLocation.
 Each of which has its own custom validators which are tested within the test files.
+Overall each model is quite heavily tested.
+As of writing this there are 32 tests.

 Mochawesome is used for generating reports.